The Extent of Humanness and the Dignity of a Person

 In recent decades, there have been vast misconceptions about gender roles, differences, and definitions.
 The more traditional way of conceptualizing a person’s humanness and dignity is by understanding what people mean when they talk about dignity and humanity.
-Dignity and humanity from time immemorial are a person’s inherent virtue.
+Dignity and humanity from time immemorial are a person’s inherent virtues.
 Of course, this can be stated more clearly concerning a person’s self-worth or self-respect.
-Virtue stated differently is about the person’s intrinsic character content that reveals their personhood.
+Virtue, stated differently, is about the person’s intrinsic character content that reveals their personhood.
 It is the very essence of a person that makes them a unique individual or virtuous being.

 What Does it Mean to be Human?